romainlafarguette/gar/README.md

 Economist, International Monetary Fund, Monetary and Capital Markets Department (MCM)

+The project is split along different steps, that have to be ran sequentially:

 - step 001: Group variables into partitions, to reduce parametric noise and provides more degrees of freedoms.
 The partitions are estimated using either